Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \md{P} &= \alpha\mathbf{f}_R\cdot\nabla\theta \end{align} \]

-For the potential vorticity, Eq.
+For the potential vorticity, one has with Eq.
 (B.115)

 \[ \begin{align} P &= \alpha\etabi\cdot\nabla\theta = \alpha\mathbf{f}\cdot\nabla\theta\nonumber\\ &+ \alpha\left[\left(\frac{\partial w}{\partial y} - \frac{\partial v}{\partial z} - \frac{v}{r}\right)\frac{\partial\theta}{\partial x} + \left(\frac{\partial u}{\partial z} - \frac{\partial w}{\partial x} + \frac{u}{r}\right)\frac{\partial\theta}{\partial y} + \left(\frac{\partial v}{\partial x} - \frac{\partial u}{\partial y} - \frac{u\tan\left(\varphi\right)}{r}\right)\frac{\partial\theta}{\partial z}\right]. \end{align} \]

-Here we now make the following approximations:
+Here, one now makes the following approximations:

 \[ \begin{align} P_i &= -gf\frac{\partial\theta}{\partial p} - g\left(\frac{\partial v}{\partial x} - \frac{\partial u}{\partial y} - \frac{u\tan\left(\varphi\right)}{a}\right)\frac{\partial\theta}{\partial p} + g\left[\frac{\partial v}{\partial p}\frac{\partial\theta}{\partial x} - \frac{\partial u}{\partial p}\frac{\partial\theta}{\partial y}\right]\tag{15.156}\label{eq:pot_vort_approx_hydrostat} \end{align} \]